You'll see a lot of “unique viral income systems” like DiddlyPay in the making money online space.

-DiddlyPay launched just March of 2020, is cloud-based software, posed as an online marketplace where you can pay in leads instead of real money to get a product.
-It’s formerly known as ZippoPay and is owned by Bryan Winters and Tom E Mcting.
+DiddlyPay, launched March 2020, is an online marketplace where you can pay in leads instead of real money to get a product.
+It was formerly known as ZippoPay and is owned by Bryan Winters and Tom E Mcting.

-These are the same guys behind 5 Figure Day Full Throttle, another list-building income system that fails to live up to the hype they’ve created.
-They release a new product almost every week leaving me to think their systems don’t really work for them to keep on creating other sources of income.
+These are the same guys behind 5 Figure Day Full Throttle; another list-building system that fails to live up to the hype.
+Bryan and Tom release new low-quality products every week.

-We’re told Diddly Pay is a “viral” referral system that generates “unlimited” leads on autopilot to drive your tons of revenue.
+We’re told Diddly Pay is a viral referral system that generates unlimited leads on autopilot to drive a ton of revenue.

 How Much Is DiddlyPay?

-You can create a free DiddlyPay account by generating the number of leads required from any of the products found in the marketplace.
-However, to become a DiddlyPay vendor or a DiddlyPay PRO member, you have to pay $20 MONTHLY after 5 days from when paid $1 for the frontend system.
+You can create a free DiddlyPay account to generate leads for any of the products found in the marketplace, however, to become a DiddlyPay vendor or a DiddlyPay Pro member, you have to pay $20 a month after a $1 5-day trial.

-Paying $20 for the PRO version is just the start of the cost.
-There are 5 upsells costing $245 you also HAVE to pay to use the full feature of DiddlyPay.
+But there are 5 upsells costing a total of $245 you also HAVE to pay to use the full feature of DiddlyPay:

-This upsell supposedly gets you 5 DFY “viral” online businesses complete with built-in products where you get 100% of the commission.
+This upsell supposedly gets you 5 done-for-you viral online businesses complete with built-in products where you get 100% of the commission.
 Each product will have a DiddlyPay Viral Money Button where leads are generated from.

 The problem is, you’ll only get leads once people click the button.
-Prior to that, you have to work on generating traffic yourself.
-Unless you know how to, your websites will be buried deep in search engines where no one can find them.
+Unless you know how to generate traffic, your websites will be buried deep in search engines where no one can find them.

 Upsell 2: Autopilot Commission Booster ($37)

-This upgrade allows a DiddlyPay vendor to earn autopilot affiliate commissions when a lead pays to become a vendor.
+This upgrade allows DiddlyPay vendors to earn affiliate commissions when a lead pays to become a vendor.

 Upsell 3: $500-A-Pop Machine ($67)

-This upgrade will get you $500 in commissions from an auto-embedded backend webinar in your referrals’ customer center.
+This upgrade promises you $500 commissions from a webinar in your referrals’ customer center.
 I’m just not sure if you get $500 if the referral signs up for the webinar or if it’s automatically charged once they see it on the customer center.